Skalt47/HS-Esslingen-Typst-Template/README.md

 ## Export PDF

-Exporting the PDF can be done inside the `documentation` folder with the command:
+Exporting the PDF can be done inside the folder where [main.typ](main.typ) is found with the command:

 ```console
 typst compile main.typ